NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Introduction

-The extraction of tissue susceptibilities requires multiple steps in a processing pipeline starting from the phase signal of a gradient-recalled echo (GRE) sequence and includes phase unwrapping, background field removal and dipole inversion.
-The first step, phase unwrapping is commonly solved by either region-growing \cite{https://doi.org/10.1002/mrm.10354}, Laplacian-based \cite{Schofield:03} or path-based \cite{Abdul-Rahman:07,romeo} algorithms.
-The next step in the QSM pipeline, the so-called background field removal, can be solved using Sophisticated Harmonic Artifact Reduction for Phase data (SHARP) \cite{SCHWESER20112789} and its extensions \cite{VSHARP,https://doi.org/10.1002/nbm.3550,https://doi.org/10.1002/mrm.24765} or with Laplacian-based \cite{https://doi.org/10.1002/nbm.3064} algorithms (for a review see: \cite{FoundationsofMRI}).
-The final step, the so-called dipole inversion, extracts the susceptibility values and requires the solution of an ill-posed inverse problem.
-The dipole inversion aims to spatially de-convolve the result of a forward operation, which consists of a point-wise multiplication in Fourier domain between the dipole kernel and the object.
-Deconvolution in Fourier space would be a division by the dipole kernel, but the kernel contains zeros and it is therefore not possible to directly perform the inverse operation and would lead to the amplification of noise.
-One solution proposed to overcome the ill-posed problem is known as ``Calculation of susceptibility through multiple orientation sampling'' (COSMOS) \cite{COSMOS,COSMOS2} which requires at least three different orientations to eliminate the singularities in the dipole operation.
-Despite the high quality of the COSMOS reconstruction, this method is not practical because of its long acquisition time and requiring the acquisition of the object in differing rotations. \\
+The extraction of tissue susceptibilities requires multiple steps in a processing pipeline starting from the phase signal of a gradient-recalled echo (GRE) sequence and includes phase unwrapping, background field removal and dipole inversion (for a review see: \cite{FoundationsofMRI}).
+The dipole inversion extracts the susceptibility values and requires the solution of an ill-posed inverse problem.
+One solution proposed to overcome this ill-posed problem is known as ``Calculation of susceptibility through multiple orientation sampling'' (COSMOS) \cite{COSMOS,COSMOS2} which requires at least three different orientations to eliminate the singularities in the dipole operation.
+Despite the high quality of the COSMOS reconstruction, this method is not practical because of its long acquisition time and requiring the measurement of the object in differing rotations. \\